twitter/communitynotes/content/challenges.md

 title: Challenges
 geekdocBreadcrumb: false
 aliases: ["/challenges", "/risks", "/about/challenges"]
+description: Learn how we're addressing the key challenges involved in building an open, participatory system like Community Notes.
 ---

 We know there are many challenges involved in building an open, participatory system like Community Notes — from making it resistant to manipulation attempts, to ensuring it isn’t dominated by a simple majority or biased because of the distribution of contributors.